NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/hail-of-arrows-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "When a creature enters the snare's square, it releases hundreds upon hundreds of carefully prepared arrows, blanketing a 20-foot radius around the snare's square with massive arrow fire that deals 18d6 piercing damage.
+description: "When a creature enters the snare's square, it releases hundreds upon hundreds of carefully prepared arrows, blanketing a 20-foot radius around the snare's square with massive arrow fire that deals `dice: 18d6` piercing damage.
 Creatures in the area must attempt a DC 37 Reflex check save."
 powerTitle1:
 actionEconomy1:
 type1: